Living in the moment

 By way of example, Avie: last year I had you and Bonnie each Monday while your mum worked.
 We’d head out for an adventure in the mornings.
 To the Zoo.
 To Royal Park.
 The Maribyrnong River.
 To one of the local parks or play centres.
 I’d be there, with you, watching you for a while after you both sprung, wide-eyed, from the double pram, but, inevitably, I’d reach into my pocket for my phone, or I’d be thinking about paying bills or where my next writing job was coming from, or which running route to take when I can next escape from the house, or whatever; your beautiful free spirits were running wild in front of my very eyes and you’d hit me with questions about birds and signs and the sky and still I couldn’t see the light for the grey.

-They were nice enough days, the Mondays, but they weren’t magical; and for that I’m at fault.
+They were nice enough days, those Mondays, but they weren’t magical; and for that I’m at fault.
 And now that you’ve started kinder, Avie, Mondays with you are – rather suddenly – no more.
-And in the blink of an eye, you’ll all be in school and those exhausting pre-school years will be a faded memory and all I’ll have left behind are the same tiresome worries but not the fond memories that I should have.
+And in the blink of an eye, you’ll all be in school and those exhausting pre-school years will be a faded memory and all I’ll have left behind are the same tiresome worries and not the fond memories that I should have.

 These are stressful, unyielding times, and, from a practical standpoint, my worries over money, job security and the next thing (whatever that may be) are natural.
 Dads are meant to worry about providing.
 But when your natural bent is anxiousness, you’ll always find something to worry about.
 I know I need to change my approach, from the inside out, to make the most of the remaining pre-school time left.
 It’s something I’m working to address through breathing, occasional meditation, exercise and, sometimes, leaving my phone at home – or tucked away in a pocket of the pram while we’re out playing.